Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 ## Delete an entry

-Delete a entry that is no longer applicable.
+Delete an entry that is no longer applicable.

 > [Warning] Be aware that any deletion is permanent and cannot be undone.